alwian/cache/docs/api.md

 ### `pop(...keys: string[]): unknown | Record<string, unknown>`

-Use this to retrieve items from the cache whilst simultaneousely removing them from the cache.
+Use this to retrieve items whilst simultaneousely removing them from the cache.

 There are 3 potential ways this method can return -